lucavalente93/lucavalente93/README.md

 - 👋 Hi, I’m @lucavalente93 (Luca Valente)

 - 👀 I’m interested in
-  Learn programming and, in this case, documenting my progress and use it on an visible portifolio.
+  Learn programming and, in this case, documenting my progress and use it on a visible portifolio.

 - 🌱 I’m currently learning
-  JavaScript and Python.
+  Python and Rust.

 - 💞️ I’m looking to collaborate on ...